10 Tourist Spots in Coron, Palawan – A Guide to Coron

-Coron was right at the top of our list of places to visit in the Philippines, having been highly recommended by many people who had travelled extensively around the country before we did.
-Practically every poster advertising the region that we came across included a view of the magnificent karst cliffs surrounded by turquoise waters which can be seen on the way to Lake Kayangan, making the lake one of the most famous tourist spots in Coron, Palawan is shown on every poster advertising the region and we couldn’t wait to take our own pictures there too!
+Coron was right at the top of our list of places to visit in the Philippines, having been highly recommended by many people who had traveled extensively around the country before we did.
+Lake Kayangan, one of the most famous tourist spots in Coron, Palawan is shown on every poster advertising the region and we couldn’t wait to explore all that the islands in Coron have to offer.

 The rugged cliffs of Coron

-Much to our disappointment, due to the unfortunate death of two free divers in the lake a couple of weeks before we got there, it was closed during the length of our stay in the region.
+Much to our disappointment, due to the unfortunate death of two free divers in the lake a couple of weeks before we got there, Lake Kayangan,was closed during the length of our stay in the region.
 Quite annoying seeing that it is one of the most popular tourist spots in Coron, Palawan and our main reason for visiting the islands in Coron!

-725 steps to climb up to the second highest point in Coron to view one of the best sunsets in the Philippines.
+This involves climbing up 725 steps to the second highest point in Coron to view one of the best sunsets in the Philippines.
 If Nikki can do it, so can you!
-It’s totally worth the effort, and if you’re traveling on a budget, you be glad to know that it’s a free attraction.
+The long climb up is totally worth the effort, and if you’re traveling on a budget, you be glad to know that it’s a free attraction.

-It is best to start climbing the steps about an hour before sunset (check time of sunset during your stay), not only so that you have time to have a little rest at every 100th step, but also to find a good place from where to watch it since you will not be alone – remember that this is one of the very popular tourist spots in Coron, Palawan!
+It is best to start climbing the steps about an hour before sunset (check time of sunset during your stay), not only so that you have time to have a short break at every 100th step, but also to find a good place from where to watch the spectacle since you will not be alone – remember that this is one of the very popular tourist spots in Coron, Palawan!

 - Carry plenty of water and some snacks with you as none are available at the top